aye-ron98/UserGuide/docs/index.md

     > run this command in terminal

 3. Click actions will be directed by the use of **bold** font.
+4. Attention to elements on screen will be directed by _italicized_ words.

 ## Notes and Warning Messages

 This guide supports waring messages and notes throughout to alert you to important relevant information.
-Each of the warnings, and notes are demonstrated below:
+Each of the warnings, success states, and notes are demonstrated below:

 !!!
 Warning "Warning"
     Specifies actions that may lead to failure of the task if not followed properly.

 !!!
 Success "Success"
-    Specifies what successful completion of a step looks like.
+    Specifies what successful completion of a task looks like.

 !!!
 Info "Note"
-    Indicate additional information or tips.
+    Indicates additional information or tips.